A 15 foot rowing boat - design and construction

 Outriggers unfolded, again in the position for carrying a passenger

-So I started to think about a lightweight rowing boat that would actually weigh no more than the inflateable kayak (the robust ones are not all that light) and which, unlike the sailing dinghy, would give us some gentle exercise.
+So I started to think about a lightweight rowing boat that would weigh little more than the inflateable kayak (the robust ones are not all that light) and which, unlike the sailing dinghy, would give us some gentle exercise.
 Nothing too strenuous but gentle rowing is enough to keep warm in cooler weather so might extend our boating further into the winter months.

 I went through a period of 3D sketching on the computer, then eventually set off to a company with a waterjet cutting machine, taking five sheets of marine plywood on the car roofrack and with a flash drive containing a .dxf cutting file in my pocket.
-In due course I was able to return to collect a pallet laden with a pile of cut parts.
+In due course I collected a pallet laden with a pile of cut parts.
 Construction was completed over a period of about two years.
 I worked on it intermittently and we spent much of the summers away dinghy cruising with our sailing dinghy so i could not guess how many hours it took, but at least the assembly of the hull did go pretty quckly thanks to the precison of computer controlled cutting.

-Josephine is certainly pleased with the boat and we have used it quite intensively over the past summer and we are still making good use of it for day trips and part day trips as we move into the winter months.
+Josephine is pleased with the boat and we have used it quite intensively over the past summer and we are still making good use of it for day trips and part day trips as we move into the winter months.

 I recently produced a Powerpoint presentation for a meeting of the Amateur Yacht Research Society, so if you want to see more you can download the attachment below.